ludwigprager/www.celp.de/app/md/terraform-statefile.md

-# The Terraform Statefile when deploying Infrastructure for Public Clouds
+# The Terraform Statefile in Public Clouds

 ## TL;DR
-What I expect from a IaC project is a simple workflow similar to the following:

 You have
 1. a git repo with your IaC code
 2. credentials that permit for using an account in GCP, Azure or AWS

-With those two assets you run two steps:
+With those two assets perform two steps:

 ```
 git clone <some git URL>
 <the git repo name>/deploy.sh <some credentials>
 ```

-Nothing more.
 This installs the infrastructure, builds and tests your app, promoting through stages and eventually deploys to 'prod'.
+Perform these two steps in your team and in the CI/CD, in parallel, over and over and expect it to work.

 ## Now in more detail